bikeshaving/crank/website/documents/index.md

 ## Why is Crank “Just JavaScript?”

 Many web frameworks claim to be “just JavaScript.”

 Few have as strong a claim as Crank.

-It starts with the idea that you can write components with JavaScript’s built-in function syntaxes.
+It starts with the idea that you can write components with *all* of JavaScript’s built-in function syntaxes.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";